← Back to Blog

 Grain Size

-Category Grain Size Hardness Toughness Best For
+Category Grain Size Hardness (typical) Toughness Common Use

 Standard 1.0–2.0μm HRA 88–90 High General purpose, forgiving